Kazakhstan With Kids: Completing A Dream Circuit Of ‘Stans.

 The Park of 28 Panfilov Guardsmen in east-central Almaty.

-But first, we had spent a few days making our way to Almaty, with some stops on our way…
+But first, we had spent a few days making our way to Almaty, with some stops on our way.

 Trying a minced meat samsa from a roadside restaurant in Saty.

 We crossed the border with the goal of seeing Kolsai Lake as a first stop on entering Kazakhstan with the kids.
-The Saty region was beautiful!
-A different kind of Central Asian mountain vibes and small villages.

 Checking out Kolsai Lake, Kazakhstan with kids.

 We were intrigued to see Charyn Canyon, and weren’t disappointed by its grandeur.
+It is absolutely enormous in person.

-The scale of the canyon is hard to describe, but it can be seen quite clearly on Google Maps!
+The scale of the canyon is hard to describe.
+But it can be seen quite clearly on Google Maps!

-One challenge from Kazakhstan?
+One challenge from travel in Kazakhstan?

-Figuring out shops and restaurants!
 The architecture right across the villages and cities that we saw, is still notably Soviet in style.
 A lot of the shops and restaurants still maintain the boundary military style fencing and boards and bars on windows.

 There isn’t a lot of signage, and what signage there is is written in Kazakh and Russian without many pictures for clues!